Generative Models

 - Pre-downscaling resamples the image to concentrate image density

-- The result is then upscaled using AI to generate natural sharpness and detail
+- The result is then upscaled using AI to generate natural results

-- Choose between four levels of downscale intensity
+- Choose between three levels of downscale intensity

 When to use Pre-downscaling: